rakanus/one-system/README.md

 # (2) check availability by ( date - time range )
 this functions allows you to check the availability of booking to particular Stadium at particular date and time-range , Before make a book .
-NOTICE : the NEW_STADIUM_BOOK function alredy make a check before excuteing the booking .
+- NOTICE : the NEW_STADIUM_BOOK function alredy make a check before excuteing the booking .
-NOTICE: There are NO ANY charge for this function .
+- NOTICE: There are NO ANY charge for this function .
 * Required Parameter
 ```
 - FUNC = CHECK_AVAILABILITY // to Selecet this function
 - API_USER & API_PASS  // authentication DATA
-- STADIUM_ID // the number ID of STADIUM that you want to make a book in
+- STADIUM_ID // the number ID of STADIUM that you want to check
-- BOOKING_DATE // the Date that you want to make a aboot at , must be as unix timestamp Example : 1489352400000 -> 12/3/2016
+- BOOKING_DATE // the Date that you want to check at , must be as unix timestamp Example : 1489352400000 -> 12/3/2016
-- BOOKING_TIME_RANGE_id // the id of the time range that you want to make a book at , from ( 1 to 5 ) only
+- BOOKING_TIME_RANGE_id // the id of the time range that you want to check at , from ( 1 to 5 ) only

 ```